This post will cover each way and let you know what you need to do to start earning on YouTube Gaming.

-In order to earn through crowdfunding opportunities on YouTube Gaming, you need to have reached the partnership status.
-At that point, you will be able to earn from memberships and super chat.
+To earn through crowdfunding opportunities on YouTube Gaming, you need to have reached partnership status.
+At that point, you can earn from memberships and super chat.

 YouTube creators must meet the following requirement to allow their viewers to purchase channel memberships: